ignaciocordova/masters_thesis/README.md

 TO DO LIST

-AÑADIR A TEST LAS ULTIMAS 8 HORAS DEL AÑO ANTERIOR PROBAR TODAS LAS COORDENADAS
+AÑADIR A TEST LAS ULTIMAS 8 HORAS DEL AÑO ANTERIOR (en video) PROBAR TODAS LAS COORDENADAS  hecho!

 - Get all datasets
 - Add information about past POWER values to the model